-1 January 2008: The Council should adopt the European law on Europol, provided for in Article III-276 of the Constitutional Treaty, as soon as possible after the entry into force of the Constitutional Treaty and no later than 1 January 2008, taking account of all tasks referred to Europol.
+1 Jan.
+2008: The Council should adopt the European law on Europol, provided for in Article III-276 of the Constitutional Treaty, as soon as possible after the entry into force of the Constitutional Treaty and no later than 1 January 2008, taking account of all tasks referred to Europol.

-1 January 2008: The Council should adopt on the basis of a proposal of the Commission the European law on Eurojust, provided for in Article III-273 of the Constitutional Treaty, after the entry into force of the Constitutional Treaty but no later than 1 January 2008, taking account of all tasks referred to Eurojust.

-end 2010: The second-phase instruments and measures [of the Common European Asylum System] should be submitted to the Council and the European Parliament with a view to their adoption before the end of 2010.
-In this framework, the European Council invites the Commission to present a study on the appropriateness, the possibilities and the difficulties, as well as the legal and practical implications of joint processing of asylum applications within the Union.
-Furthermore a separate study, to be conducted in close consultation with the UNHCR, should look into the merits, appropriateness and feasibility of the joint processing of asylum applications outside EU territory, in complementarity with the Common European Asylum System and in compliance with the relevant international standards.
+1 Jan.
+2008: The Council should adopt on the basis of a proposal of the Commission the European law on Eurojust, provided for in Article III-273 of the Constitutional Treaty, after the entry into force of the Constitutional end 2010: The second-phase instruments and measures [of the Common European Asylum System] should be submitted to the Council and the European Parliament with a view to their adoption before the end of 2010.
+In this framework, the European Council invites the Commission to present a study on the legal and practical implications of joint processing of asylum applications within the Union.
+Furthermore the study should look into the merits, appropriateness and feasibility of the joint processing of asylum applications outside EU territory, in complementarity with the Common European Asylum System and in compliance with the relevant international standards.